Last Updated on July 9, 2023 by Andrew Pirie

 He did not put that much effort into his education and later regretted he didn’t finish college.
-But later, as a coach enforced the importance of education to his athletes.
+But later, as a coach enforced the importance of education on his athletes.
 Fidel did not start in Athletics; he was in his 20s when he moved into Athletics.

 Fidel Gallenero began off in the National Rowing team.
 But was soon persuaded by veteran national coach Dario De Rosas to try out for athletics.
-Fidel Gallenero would become a durable mainstay of the national team from the late 90s to early 00s.
+Fidel Gallenero would become a durable mainstay of the national team from the late 90s to the early 00s.

 For some reason, he started to attend track and field practice with the guys in Rizal Memorial.
 “Saling-pusa lang ako,” (I just tagged along) was how he described himself.
 “Hindi ako nahihiya, sinubukan ko lahat ng events.
 Laban lang!”

-He considered Coach Dario de Rosas as a definitive influence in terms of proper, scientific training.
+He considered Coach Dario de Rosas as a definitive influence in terms of proper scientific training.

 For his part, Gallenero has undergone a few IAAF-accredited seminars to further his track & field know-how.
-More importantly, the years that he has spent as an international class competitor are priceless.
+More importantly, the years that he has spent as an international-class competitor are priceless.

 Toto vs. David

-Representing Philippine Navy, Gallenero first came into the limelight by beating the then National Record Holder, the celebrity athlete David Bunevacz, at the 1997 National Open in Manila.
-His first SEA games medals were two bronzes in the 1999 Brunei edition, one in the Decathlon and the other in the 4x400m relay.
-In 2001 in Kuala Lumpur, he emerged the sole victor in the grueling, 2-day event.
+Representing the Philippine Navy, Gallenero first came into the limelight by beating the then National Record Holder, the celebrity athlete David Bunevacz, at the 1997 National Open in Manila.
+His first SEA Games medals were two bronzes in the 1999 Brunei edition, one in the Decathlon and the other in the 4x400m relay.
+In 2001 in Kuala Lumpur, he emerged the sole victor in the gruelling, 2-day event.
 In 2003, he won the bronze in the same event again; a basketball injury sustained, ruining his chances for a back-to-back gold.

 On the 18th of May 2001, at the National Open, Gallenero set a then National Record of 6963 points.